 Wrongful death lawsuits are authorized by California Code of Civil Procedure §377.60, and survival actions are created by California Code of Civil Procedure §377.30.
 If you believe you may have a claim based on the untimely loss of a loved one, it is important to understand the difference between the two types of claims and what kinds of damages you may be able to recover under each.

 Wrongful death claims can be filed by a victim’s surviving spouse, domestic partner, children, grandchildren of deceased children, and other parties who would be entitled to inherit property under California law in the absence of a will.
+California generally follows a “one action rule,” which means all eligible heirs should be joined in a single wrongful death lawsuit to avoid multiple lawsuits against the same defendant.

 Under the statute, damages that are recoverable in a wrongful death action are those that “are just” under the circumstances of the case, but may not include those damages that are available through a survival action (discussed below).
 The damages that are often sought in a California wrongful death action include the following: